 After we put our strudel in the oven, I suggested that we research how to stretch the dough.
 We found a couple of videos online with tips that would have been helpful – if we’d watched them before making the dough instead of afterwards.
 I will get back to strudel-making, but only after a detailed look at how the pros do it.

 The strudel adventure reminded me that cooking or baking tips can make the difference between a grand accomplishment and a “wonder-where-I-went-wrong” escapade.
-Given that it is Hanukkah (or Chanukah, or Hanukah), I figured that a compendium of latke-making tips might help those of you who still have a few potato pancakes left to fry.
-And since there are 8 days of Hanukkah no matter how you spell it, guess how many tips I have for you?
+Given that it is Hanukkah (or Chanukah, or Hanukah), I figured that latke-making tips might help those of you who still have a few potato pancakes left to fry.
+And since there are eight days of Hanukkah no matter how you spell it, guess how many tips I have for you?
 Whether you use a basic latke or potato pancake recipe or one of the many recipes for latke variations, these tips will help you cook, freeze, and reheat them.
 All that’s left is the eating, and I bet you don’t need any help with that.

 8 Tips on How to Make Great Latkes